Skip to main content

 Eligibility Criteria for Disbursement

-Each household must meet ALL of the following criteria to be eligible for disbursement under DLI 2:
+Each household must meet all of the following criteria.

 Additional Details